-After TCEQ has given approval of the QAPP, submit a searchable .pdf, .doc or, .docx version of the QAPP, an .xls or .xlsx version of Appendix A7, and any other additional documents to the TCEQ CRP project manager.
-The planning agency CRP project manager will send the document out to all signatories requesting approval and signatures.
+After TCEQ has given approval of the QAPP, the planning agency CRP project manager will insert Appendix A7 and any other applicable documents into the QAPP and create a searchable .pdf version of the QAPP.
+The planning agency CRP project manager will send the .pdf QAPP document out to all signatories within the planning agency, laboratories, and subparticipant agencies, requesting approval and signatures.
 Required signatures are designated on the basin-wide QAPP shell document.
 Additional signatures can be added as needed (e.g., subparticipants).
 Laboratories sign all QAPPs to ensure laboratories are involved in the development of QAPPs.
-Signatories may email scans of the signature pages to the planning agency project manager.
+Signatories may email scans of the signature pages to the planning agency project manager for inclusion to the QAPP.pdf.

-The planning agency emails searchable .pdf copies of planning agency, laboratory, and subparticipant signature pages to the TCEQ CRP project manager.
-After signature pages are received by TCEQ, the TCEQ CRP project manager will route a copy for TCEQ signatures.
-TCEQ retains one signed copy of the QAPP.
-The TCEQ Data Management and Assessment staff uploads a final copy of the QAPP to SWQMIS (the Surface Water Quality Monitoring Information System database maintained by TCEQ), where it is available to users.
+The planning agency emails a searchable .pdf version of the QAPP with the planning agency, laboratory, and subparticipant signatures to the TCEQ CRP project manager.
+After the partially signed QAPP with signature pages is received by TCEQ, the TCEQ CRP project manager will route for TCEQ signatures.
+Once all signatures are obtained, the TCEQ CRP project manager distributes the fully signed QAPP to TCEQ personnel indicated on the distribution list and the planning agency CRP project manager.
+The planning agency will distribute the final, signed QAPP to all appropriate planning agency personnel, laboratory personnel, and subparticipant agency personnel indicated on the distribution list.
+The TCEQ CRP project manager retains the signed QAPP for documentation.
+The TCEQ Data Management and Analysis personnel uploads a final copy of the signed QAPP to SWQMIS (the Surface Water Quality Monitoring Information System database maintained by TCEQ), where it is available to users.

-The planning agency will distribute the final, signed QAPP to all appropriate planning agency staff, laboratory staff, and subparticipants.
-The TCEQ CRP project manager distributes copies to TCEQ personnel indicated on the distribution list.
 Secure written acknowledgement of receipt of the QAPP from all signatories.
 If an entity participates in CRP sample collection or analysis and is not a signatory to the QAPP, an adherence letter is required stating the subparticipants' receipt of the document and commitment to requirements contained in the QAPP.
 Adherence letters are not required for entities who sign the QAPP.
 An example adherence letter is provided in the QAPP shell document.
 Maintain copies of all acknowledgements of receipt and all adherence letters as part of the project's quality assurance records.

-Copies of all adherence letters must be sent to TCEQ no later than 60 days after TCEQ approval of the QAPP, and prior to any monitoring event.
+Copies of all adherence letters must be sent to TCEQ no later than 45 calendar days after TCEQ approval of the QAPP, and prior to any monitoring event.